Man Overboard (band): Rise Records and self-titled album (2010–12)

-In August 2011, they announced that their new album would be self-titled and will be released on Rise Records on September 27.
+In August 2011, they announced their new album would be self-titled and released through Rise Records on September 27th.
 They also released the track listing and album artwork.
-It was confirmed in July 2011 that the band was added to the opening act of the Pop Punks Not Dead Tour this fall headlined by New Found Glory.
+It was confirmed in July 2011 that the band was added to the opening act of the Pop Punks Not Dead Tour occurring that fall headlined by New Found Glory.
 Other opening acts include Set Your Goals, The Wonder Years, and This Time Next Year.
 In December 2011, Man Overboard acted as direct support for emo band The Early November on several of their reunion shows in the Eastern United States.

-For the first half of 2012, Man Overboard will be touring the United States and Europe, with many different bands, including Trapped Under Ice, Daytrader, The Story So Far, Save Your Breath, and Handguns.
-On January 4, 2012, it was confirmed that the band will be playing all of the 2012 Vans Warped Tour.
+For the first half of 2012, Man Overboard toured the United States and Europe, with many different bands, including Trapped Under Ice, Daytrader, The Story So Far, Save Your Breath, and Handguns.
+On January 4, 2012, it was confirmed that the band would play all of the 2012 Vans Warped Tour.
 Drummer Mike Hrycenko did not join Man Overboard for their performance at the Pop Punk the Vote Tour.
-Man Overboard have announced that they have parted ways with Mike Hrycenko during the PPTV tour.
+Man Overboard announced they parted ways with Mike Hrycenko during the PPTV tour.
 He left on good terms, stating he was pursuing a college degree.

-A re-issue of the self-titled album is due for release on July 3 and will feature five bonus tracks – a remastered version of "Love Your Friends, Die Laughing", a full band version of "Dear You", and alternate versions of "Real Talk", "Not the First" and "Atlas" (the latter four recorded at Panda Studios).
-The band spent autumn of 2012 touring the east coast with pop-punk band Major League, touring the west coast with Taking Back Sunday and Bayside and touring the UK with New Found Glory for Warped UK.
+A re-issue of the self-titled album was released on July 3, 2012 and features five bonus tracks – a remastered version of "Love Your Friends, Die Laughing", a full band version of "Dear You", and alternate versions of "Real Talk", "Not the First" and "Atlas" (the latter four recorded at Panda Studios).
+The band spent autumn of 2012 touring the east coast with pop-punk band Major League, then the west coast with Taking Back Sunday and Bayside and touring the UK with New Found Glory for Warped UK.